-Three Square is a food bank founded by Eric Hilton to assist the underserved and underfed people in Las Vegas.
-What started as a basic food bank has turned into a foundation piece for Nevada.
-The Engelstads originally partnered with Three Square to facilitate the building of a commercial kitchen to enable more efficient food services.
-Since the original venture the Foundation has gone on to fund the summer backpack projects, summer camp and most recently providing a matching gift to secure Three Squares Endowment.
+Three Square is a food bank founded by Eric Hilton to assist underserved and underfed people in Las Vegas.
+What started as a basic food bank has turned into a cornerstone of services for Nevada.
+The Engelstad family originally partnered with Three Square to facilitate the building of a commercial kitchen to enable more efficient food services.
+Since this original venture, the Foundation has gone on to fund summer backpack projects, summer camp, and most recently a matching gift to secure Three Squares’ endowment.

 Andre Agassi Foundation

-Andre had a dream to give high level educational opportunities to lower income and at risk students.
-As life long Las Vegans Andre and the Engelstads shared a vision for quality education.
+Andre Agassi had a dream to give high-level educational opportunities to lower-income and at-risk students.
+As life-long Las Vegans, Andre and the Engelstads both shared a vision for quality education for all in southern Nevada.
 Their most recent collaboration was a matching endowment gift to be used in perpetuity towards educational excellence.

 University of North Dakota

 The Engelstad Foundation has been central to the development of University of North Dakota, particularly its hockey program and scholarships.
 Ralph was a proud alum of UND, and a tireless Fighting Sioux supporter.
 The Foundation was responsible for the building of the Ralph Engelstad Hockey Arena, now fondly known as "The Ralph."
 It is anecdotally known as the best collegiate hockey facility in the country.
 Additionally, the Foundation provides academic support in the form of scholarships to students who would be unable to attend UND without financial assistance.